eli173/DoughLoops/README.md

 ---TECHNOLOGIES, LIBRARIES, AND APIs---

-This project will be implemented with the following technologies:
+This project was implemented with the following technologies:

+ - HTML, CSS, and JavaScript

- - The Web Audio API to add audio effects to the drum sounds
+Note: In a future version, Web Audio API will be used to allow users to add audio effects such as reverb to the individual drum sounds.

 ---IMPLEMENTATION TIMELINE---

 Friday afternoon and weekend: Get webpack running successfully.
 Create a step sequencer grid based on the user's input for the "# of beats" and "# of subdivisions" fields.

-Monday: Have the step sequencer rendering audio as expected based on the state of buttons on the grid.

-Tuesday: Incorporate tempo and volume adjustment features.
-Stylize the project using CSS.
-Begin experimenting with Web Audio API.

-Wednesday: Incorporate simple audio effects from Web Audio API (such as reverb) that can optionally be applied to the individual instruments.
+Add individual track volume and tempo features.

+Monday: Brush up tempo feature to account for lag and allow users to select different drum sounds.

+Tuesday: Begin stylizing project with CSS.

-Thursday morning: Deploy project to GitHub.
+Wednesday: Add help button, finish stylizing with CSS, and deploy project to GitHub.

+Thursday morning: Update README.